AndreiaGomes06/Portfolio_projects/MongoDB/CRUD_operations/README.md

 ## CRUD operations

-This project contains some examples of CRUD operations in MongoDB.
+This project contains some examples of CRUD operations in MongoDB using pymongo.